-After giving birth to her now 1 year-old daughter, True, Khloe Kardashian has had to re-configure her daily makeup routine in more ways than one.
+After giving birth to her daughter, True, Khloe Kardashian has had to re-configure her daily makeup routine in more ways than one.
 That's according to a new makeup tutorial she filmed with Vogue, in which she talks about motherhood, makeup, and her famous family.
 "Since becoming a mom, this is what I do," she tells the camera.
 "I had to learn how to do makeup really quickly, and [apply] too many wet things," Kardashian continues, referring to liquid skincare and makeup products.
 "Because if it’s wet and I have to run after her, it’s going to set really weird and then I’m going to look super blotchy."

 These days, the reality star and business owner relies on a small selection of tried-and-true products (see what we did there?) to keep her skincare and makeup routine as efficient and effective as possible.
 This small selection of products includes a daily SPF that her older sister Kourtney swears by too, a whipped moisturizer, and a foundation stick.
 Keep scrolling to see Khloe Kardashian's favorite skincare and makeup products.
 Plus, learn how she makes her own BB cream.